Driver charged in missing toddler case says child was sold for $10,000, police in Pennsylvania say

 Police arrested driver Sharena Nancy, 25, in the vehicle during a traffic stop around 7:30 p.m.
 ET, but did not find the child inside, the complaint said.

-According to the complaint, Nancy told detectives that Johnson sold the child to an individual for $10,000 and asked her to complete the dropoff.
+Nancy told detectives that Johnson sold the child to an individual for $10,000 and asked her to complete the drop-off, according to the complaint.

 Nancy said he showed her a photo of a black woman she was supposed to meet and asked her to drive the toddler "20 minutes" from a gas station in Monroeville along US Route 22 to meet the woman, the complaint says.